 The decision to relocate mom to an assisted living facility or nursing home has created a major life change for the entire family.
 You’ve researched options and visited communities to find the right one for the level of care and assistance she needs.
-Once moved in, you surrounded mom with family photos, her favorite blanket, and a few memorable trinkets from her life.
-You tried to make these new surroundings feel as much like home as possible.
+Once moved in, you surrounded mom with family photos, her favorite blanket, and a few memorable keepsakes.
+You’ve tried to make these new surroundings feel as much like home as possible.
 By carefully choosing an assisted living community that feels right for your family’s circumstances, you and your family have committed time and resources to make sure she has the right amount of care and support in this next phase of life.
 Your goal through this often delicate transition is to help mom lives each day in comfort and dignity.
-You’ve made sure she had the right amount care and support.

 But now, mom’s illness has gotten more serious.
 Her specialist has recommended hospice care for extra comfort and support at the end of life.

 Can mom receive the benefits of hospice care in her assisted living facility?
 Yes.
 Hospice care goes to the patient whether that’s the home and neighborhood they’ve lived in for decades — or an assisted living facility that they’ve only recently moved to.

 When you choose an assisted living hospice option, it does not duplicate the services your loved one already receives from the facility.
 End-of-life care is very different from general medical services or custodial care.
 The assisted living and nursing home staff, while highly trained, aren’t trained in specialized end-of-life care.